naston70/jeremys-it-lab/99.MISC/neil-anderson/Cloud-Computing/cloud.md

 - The data center is built by facilities, server, networking and storage qualified specialists according to best practice

 #### Cost
+- The decision to deploy to cloud usually comes down to the overall long term cost
+- The TCO (total cost of ownership) of maintaining an On Premise solution should be compared to the TCO of maintaining a Cloud equivalent
+- It is not an either / or decision.
+The majority of companies who use cloud services will have a mix of On Premise and Cloud solutions